cbordier/axway-open-docs/content/en/docs/central/connect-api-manager/prepare-amplify-central.md

 draft: false
 weight: 20
 description: >-
+  Learn how to:
-  Learn how to represent Axway API Gateway inside AMPLIFY Central by using an environment,
+  * Virtualize Axway API Gateway within AMPLIFY Central by using an environment

-  secure the connection between AMPLIFY Central and the agents using a Service Account.
+  * Secure the connection between AMPLIFY Central and the agents using a Service Account
   ---

 ## Before you start